 - 10.1.
-The health facility shall have the necessary personnel, equipment and procedures - to handle medical and other emergencies.
+The health facility shall have the necessary personnel, equipment and procedures to handle medical and other emergencies. - 10.2.

-- 10.2.
 All equipment used in patient care shall be maintained according to manufacturers' specifications. - 10.3.
-Ensure that all medical equipment and devices used for Non-Surgical Cosmetic Procedures, including Laser and IPL equipment must be registered and approved in accordance with the following: - 10.3.1.
-Ministry of Health and Prevention (MOHAP) United Arab Emirates (UAE), Medical Devices Registration Guidelines - 10.3.2.
-And in accordance with UAE Federal Law No. (8) Of (2019).
+Ensure that all medical equipment and devices used for Non-Surgical Cosmetic Procedures, including Laser and IPL equipment must be registered and approved in accordance with the Ministry of Health and Prevention (MOHAP) United Arab Emirates (UAE), Medical Devices Registration Guidelines and in accordance with UAE Federal Law No. (8) Of (2019).
 Concerning Medical products, Pharmacy profession and Pharmacies. - 10.4.
-Ensure that all equipments are tested for operation and safety prior to use and records of testing are documented with a date for re-testing. - 10.5.
-Ensure that specific training is provided for all new equipment and devices that are to be used in the concurrent practice. - 10.6.
-Ensure that safety measures are adhered to during procedures this includes and not limited to: - 10.6.1.
-Testing patches, - 10.6.2.
-Sterilization of equipment, - 10.6.3.
-Infection control and
+Ensure that all equipment are tested for operation and safety prior to use and records of testing are documented with a date for re-testing. - 10.5.
+Ensure that specific training is provided for all new equipment and devices that are to be used in the concurrent practice.

-- 10.6.4.
-The use of appropriate personal protection equipment such as safety goggles must be worn by healthcare professionals and patients during wherever recommended for cosmetic procedures. - 10.7.
+- 10.6.
+Ensure that safety measures are adhered to during procedures this includes and not limited to testing patches, sterilization of equipment, infection control and the use of appropriate personal protection equipment such as safety goggles must be worn by healthcare professionals and patients during wherever recommended for cosmetic procedures. - 10.7.
 Ensure principles of safety for laser and Intense Pulse Light (IPL) is being adhered to.
 This includes and not limited to: - 10.7.1.
 Mandatory checks of all Laser Safety Eyewear (LSE) shall be performed to verify the appropriate wavelength and optical density imprinted on each pair of LSE prior to use. - 10.7.2.
 Switching off laser equipment in between uses. - 10.7.3.
 Smoking shall be strictly prohibited. - 10.7.4.
-All filters shall be replaced according to the manufacturer's recommendation and this should be documented. - a.
+All filters shall be replaced according to the manufacturer's recommendation and this should be documented.
 Dye and filter changes shall be performed when the room is empty.
-See Appendix 5. - 10.8.
+See Appendix 5 - 10.8.
 Ensure the availability of a risk assessment and register.